University of the Rockies Catalog - Student Support, Health, and Safety

 The following are strictly prohibited under the posting policy:

-The Director of Student Affairs or Student Affairs designee reserves the right to refuse posting permission for any materials that do not meet the previously listed requirements and are not deemed appropriate.
+The Director of Student Affairs and Strategy or designee reserves the right to refuse permission to post any materials that do not meet the previously listed requirements and are not deemed appropriate.
 Beyond the aforementioned restrictions, freedom of speech and expression are encouraged and respected.

 Please refer to the Student Rights and Responsibilities section in this Catalog for information on Violation of Federal Copyright Laws.

-Conveniently located in downtown Denver on the 16th Street Mall, University of the Rockies Denver Instructional Site is easily accessible to students through public transportation.
+Conveniently located in downtown Denver on the 16th Street Mall, University of the Rockies Denver Campus is easily accessible to students through public transportation.
 Students are encouraged to use RTD light rail and bus transportation options.
 In addition, several parking lots are located within walking distance of the University.

 The Golden Key International Honour Society was founded on November 29, 1977 to recognize academic excellence and encourage scholastic achievement among college students across all academic disciplines.
 Golden Key is the world’s premier collegiate honor society connecting members locally, regionally, and globally with lifetime opportunity, reward, and success.
 Golden Key keeps active membership in many National Organizations including Student Affairs Administrators in Higher Education (NASPA), ACHS Association of College Honor Societies (ACHS), National Scholarship Providers Association (NSPA), American Association of Collegiate Registrars and Admissions Officers (AACRAO), National Association of Graduate Admissions Professionals (NAGAP), Direct Marketing Association (DMA), and National Collegiate Honors Council (NCHC).

 SALUTE stands for Service, Academics, Leadership, Unity, Tribute, and Excellence.
-In 2009, Colorado State University was awarded the ACE/WalMart Foundation Success for Veterans Grant, and from that SALUTE Veterans National Honor Society was created.
+In 2009, the SALUTE Veterans National Honor Society was established by Colorado State University through a grant from ACE/WalMart Foundation Success for Veterans.
 SALUTE is the first honor society created for student veterans and military service members attending institutions of higher education nationwide.
 SALUTE was chartered at University of the Rockies in August 2011.

 Honor society members have access to resources and opportunities such as networking, professional development, and scholarship programs.
 Students should contact the Office of Student Affairs at email@example.com for further information about honor societies.